OldManUmby/material-for-mkdocs-template/README.md

 I've set up this repo as a template specifically for the laymen.
 Click the green button "Use this Template" above to create a new documentation repo complete with GitHub Pages.
 It takes less than a few minutes!
 Then, add a domain (optional) and begin adding your markdown docs.

-To view a thorough step-by-step installation, including a localhost, visit [James Willitt's YouTube video](https://youtu.be/Q-YA_dA8C20?si=l00iX2nvDRIFSwOb).
+To view a more thorough step-by-step installation, including a localhost, visit [James Willitt's YouTube video](https://youtu.be/Q-YA_dA8C20?si=l00iX2nvDRIFSwOb).

 To customize the site, adjust the mkdocs.yml file to suit your needs; for more info on customizing the site, visit [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/).